dronekit/dronekit-android/README.md

 support planes, copters, multirotors, rovers built using the [open-source ArduPilot](https://github.com/diydrones/ardupilot) flight control software.

-3DR Services enable developers to quickly write new applications for UAVs that push the boundaries of autonomous flight.
+3DR Services enable developers to quickly write new applications for vehicles that push the boundaries of autonomous navigation.

 ### Usage Guide
 The **3DR Services** project is made of two modules: